SarojArchana/CPSC-8430-Deep-Learning/HW4/README.md

 To test the program, please follow these instructions carefully:

-1. Run the ipynb file from scratch or use the model provided in the "Model" folder.
+1. Run the ipynb file from scratch.

 ## Author